 What is an Email List?

-Just as the name implies, an email list is a collection of personal and business email addresses gathered via different marketing channels such as a website, Facebook lead ads, search ads, display ads, and face-to-face networking.
+As the name implies, an email list is a collection of personal and business email addresses gathered via different marketing channels such as a website, Facebook lead ads, search ads, display ads, and face-to-face networking.

 An email list is important not only because it is the best way to connect with prospects and customers versus social media, but an email list also: